strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 :::

 :::note
 There is no limit on the number of levels that can be populated.
-However, the more nested populate there are, the more the request will take time to be performed.
+However, the more nested populates there are, the more the request will take time to be performed.
 :::

 ### Component & Dynamic Zones